 1. At the 1992 UN Conference on Environment and Development (UNCED), governments made a commitment to adopting national strategies for sustainable development.
-The strategies for sustainable development called for at Rio are foreseen as highly participatory instruments intended "to ensure socially responsible economic development while protecting the resource base and the environment for the benefit of future generations".
-The OECD's "Shaping the 21st Century" (1996) calls for the formulation and implementation of such strategies in every country by 2005 - one of the seven International Development Goals (IDGs) - and for development co-operation agencies to support such processes in developing countries.
+The OECD's "Shaping the 21st Century" (1996) calls for the formulation and implementation of such strategies in every country by 2005 - one of the seven International Development Targets (IDTs) - and for development co-operation agencies to support such processes in developing countries.
 The 1997 Special Session of the UN General Assembly set a target date of 2002 for introducing strategies.

 2. Although it is nearly ten years since UNCED very little guidance has been available on how to fulfil these commitments.
 This document aims to fill that gap.
-Based on international experience and multi-stakeholder reviews in developing countries, it seeks to clarify the purposes and principles underlying effective national and local strategies for sustainable development; describes the various forms they can take in developing countries; and offers guidance on how development co-operation agencies can support them.
+Based on international experience and multistakeholder reviews in developing countries, it seeks to clarify the purposes and principles underlying effective national and local strategies for sustainable development; describes the various forms they can take in developing countries; and offers guidance on how development co-operation agencies can support them.